-- The appropriate education to obtain state licensure in the relevant practice area and completion of one of the following residency programs: Accreditation Council for Graduate Medical Education (ACGME), American Osteopathic Association (AOA), the Royal College of Family Physicians of Canada (RCFPC), or the Royal College of Physicians and Surgeons of Canada (RCPSC), as applicable to the profession.
+- The appropriate education for the requested specialty, state licensure in the relevant practice area and completion of one of the following residency programs: Accreditation Council for Graduate Medical Education (ACGME), American Osteopathic Association (AOA), the Royal College of Family Physicians of Canada (RCFPC), or the Royal College of Physicians and Surgeons of Canada (RCPSC), as applicable to the profession.
 Physicians who were trained outside of the U.S. and Canada, or whose training was not accredited by one of the entities, will be subject to additional review.
-MVP recognizes abdominal transplant fellowships accredited by the American Society of Transplant Surgeons/Transplant Accreditation and Certification Council (TACC). - Specialty listings will also be granted based on completion of one of the following recognized fellowship programs: ACGME, AOA, RCFPC, RCPSC, or TACC, as applicable to the profession. - Board certification is not required of applicants unless it is a prerequisite for state licensure/certification.
+MVP recognizes abdominal transplant fellowships accredited by the American Society of Transplant Surgeons/Transplant Accreditation and Certification Council (TACC). - 2.
+Specialty listings will also be granted based on completion of one of the following recognized fellowship programs: ACGME, AOA, RCFPC, RCPSC, or TACC, as applicable to the profession. - 3.
+Board certification is not required of applicants unless it is a prerequisite for state licensure/certification.
 However, applicants claiming board certification must be certified in accordance with the definition of their specialty board.
-MVP recognizes the American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA), the Royal College of Family Physicians of Canada (RCFPC) and the Royal College of Physicians and Surgeons (RCPSC) boards for physicians and other appropriate boards for Certified Nurse Midwives, Certified Midwives, Certified Professional (Lay) Midwives, Certified Diabetes Care and Education Specialists, Registered Dietitians/Nutritionists, Podiatrists, Nurse Practitioners, Registered Nurse First Assistants, Oral Surgeons, and Behavioral Analyst. - A valid license to practice medicine in the state where MVP Members are seen - A valid Drug Enforcement Agency (DEA) Certificate or Controlled Dangerous Substances (CDS) Certificate is required for physicians (MD, DO), Naturopaths (ND) who prescribe controlled substances, Podiatrists (DPM), Oral Surgeons, Nurse Practitioners (NP-NY only), Independent Advanced Practice Registered Nurses (APRN-VT only), and Certified Midwife applicants for all states in which they treat MVP Members.
-Naturopaths (ND) who do not prescribe medications must submit a description of their scope of practice to be considered for an exception to this requirement. - Any Participating Provider whose specialty scope of practice includes prescribing medications must have the ability to write prescriptions, including controlled substances, as applicable.
-Practitioners with prescription limitations will be denied participation in MVP's Network.
-Participating Providers with a suspended, revoked, or restricted DEA Certificate or who have prescribing restrictions placed on their ability to provide a full scope of care to MVP Members, may be suspended or removed from the Network and will not be considered for Recredentialing until such limitation has been removed.
+MVP recognizes the American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA), the Royal College of Family Physicians of Canada (RCFPC) and the Royal College of Physicians and Surgeons (RCPSC) boards for physicians and other appropriate boards for Certified Nurse Midwives, Certified Midwives, Certified Professional (Lay) Midwives, Certified Diabetes Care and Education Specialists, Registered Dietitians/Nutritionists, Podiatrists, Nurse Practitioners, Registered Nurse First Assistants, Oral Surgeons, and Behavioral Analysts. - 4.
+A valid license to practice medicine in the state where MVP Members are seen. - A valid Drug Enforcement Agency (DEA) Certificate or Controlled Dangerous Substances (CDS) Certificate is required for physicians (MD, DO), Naturopaths (ND) who prescribe controlled substances, Podiatrists (DPM), Oral Surgeons, Nurse Practitioners (NP-NY only), Independent Advanced Practice Registered Nurses

+(APRN- VT only), and Certified Midwife (CM, CNM) applicants for all states in which they treat MVP Members (note: CPM in VT may not prescribe medications).
+Naturopaths (ND) who do not prescribe medications must submit a description of their scope of practice to be considered for an exception to this requirement.